raquelgrant/Climate-Analysis-USA/README.md

 Navigate to the (something) tab in order to get directions on how to recreate this process.
-#### This repository was made for usage in Professor Gotzler's English Class at the University of North Carolina at Chapel Hill.
+#### This repository was created by Raquel Grant for usage in Professor Gotzler's English Class at the University of North Carolina at Chapel Hill.